lkrsova/lkrsova.github.io/_posts/2023-02-05-uncanny-valley.md

 ![](/images/markusdroid.jpg)

-*Some video games like Detroit: Become Human by Quantic Dream take advantage of uncanny valley phenomenon and use it to support their characters*
+*Some video games like Detroit: Become Human by Quantic Dream take advantage of the uncanny valley phenomenon and use it to support eeriness of their android characters*

 ### How do I apply what I just read in the game development?